Einstein's Apple: His First Principle of Equivalence: The Newtonian Gravitational Field

 \section{The Newtonian Gravitational Field}

 We study the Newtonian field with acceleration $-\gamma$ in the $x$-direction of zero velocity and at $ t = 0 $.
 In the Minkowski $t$-$x$--plane, we take parallel worldlines $ x = constant $ that are geodesics.
-For $ t = 0 $, $ x = 1 / V^{0}\gamma $ the parallel to the $t$-axis through this point is touched by the hyperbola Eq.(\ref{eq:t2x2}).
-This hyperbola, parameterized by
+For $ t = 0 $ and $ x = 1 / V^{0}\gamma $, the parallel to the $t$-axis through this point is touched by the hyperbola Eq.(\ref{eq:t2x2}).
+This hyperbola, parameterized by with proper time $s$,

-with proper time $s$, is the worldline of an observer with constant intrinsic acceleration.
+is the worldline of an observer with constant intrinsic acceleration.
 Now, let this observer measure the distance to the straight line $ x = \rho $ orthogonal to his worldline.
 This distance is a function $ \eta(s) $.
-From {\bf Figure~4}, we read off immediately that
+From {\bf Figure~3}, we read off immediately that

 where higher terms are of fourth-order in time $s$.
 The acceleration is given by

 Since the velocity $ d\eta/ds $ increases, the acceleration points into the negative $x$-direction.